 NAVARCH 990.
-Dissertation/Pre-Candidate

-Dissertation work by doctoral student not yet admitted to status as candidate.
+Dissertation/Pre-Candidate (2-8 credits); (1-8 credits) Dissertation work by doctoral student not yet admitted to status as candidate.
 The defense of the dissertation, that is, the final oral examination, must be held under a full-term candidacy enrollment.
 CourseProfile (ATLAS)